 - Self-concept is argued by many to be almost completely a socially constructed concept.
-The adage, "I am what I think you think I am," points to our dependence on our perceptions of what we think others think of us for our feeling of self-worth and our development of a self-concept. - The more self-aware, the more comfortable and confident individuals are and the more they are likely to resist social pressure.
-Self-understanding leads to stability and consistency. - A well-developed, consistent set of values also creates confidence and stability, and the prisoners without this foundation were the first to fold when social pressures were brought to bear.
+The old adage from social psychology, "I am what I think you think I am," is an important factor in our development of a self-concept.
+We are all heavily dependent on our perceptions of what we think others think of us for our feeling of self-worth. - The more self-awareness and self-knowledge, the more comfortable and confident individuals are and the more they are likely to resist social pressure.
+That is, the unexamined life not only is not worth living, it is the most changeable and unstable.
+Self-understanding leads to stability and consistency. - Self-awareness is a process, not a state; consequently, it is never completed.
+It is a lifelong journey. - Self-knowledge creates confidence and stability.
+The same is true for a well-developed, consistent set of values.
+When social pressures were brought to bear on prisoners of war, those who folded first were those without a foundation in values and self-confidence.
 They relied heavily on social perception for the definitions.
+The chapter stresses that self-awareness is crucial to personal progress in the midst of contradictory, ambiguous, and nonreinforcing circumstances facing all managers as they become increasingly successful.